Learn the Types of Coffee Processing

 At Refuge Coffee Roasters, we carefully pick green beans from different regions with a range of processing methods to give you all the options you could want.
 Whether you prefer the fruity sweetness of a natural coffee or the bright acidity of a washed coffee, we have something for you.

-Related: How to Choose Coffee Beans: A Pro Guide
+Related: How to Pick Coffee Beans: A Pro Guide

 Roaster's Choice Subscription